open-edge-insights/eii-core/docker_setup/README.md

             * py - consists of gRPC py client wrappers, protobuff files and example programs
         * `DataBusAbstraction` -
             * py - consists of opcua py client wrappers and example programs

-### Steps to setup ETA solution on dev system (scripts should be executed from `<ElephantTrunkArch>/docker_setup` directory)</u>

-1. Follow provisioning steps in `Steps to setup ETA solution on test/factory system` section
-2. Build and run dependency and ETA images as per the dependency order (one time task unless you change something in Dockerfile of ETA images)
-    ```sh
-    sudo ./compose_startup.sh | tee compose_startup.txt
-    ```

-    > **Note**:
-    > 1. `compose_startup.sh` script will start the mosquitto container outside of the docker-compose.yml file if there is no local mosquitto service.
-    > 2. Please note: `cp -f resolv.conf /etc/resolv.conf` line in `compose_startup.sh` needs to be commented in non-proxy environment before starting it off.

-3. Follow steps# 2, 3 and 4 under `Installation` section of `Steps to setup ETA solution on test/factory system` section

-4. Verify `Post Installation Verification` section of `Steps to setup ETA solution on test/factory system` section

-5. `<Optional>` This step is an optional step to prepare the ETA as a redistributable .tar image which can be deployed into multiple factory     machines.
-This will come in handy if the same code need to be deployed in multiple machines.
-Make sure that you are in
-   **docker_setup/deploy** directory

-    ```sh
-    sudo ./setup_eta.py -c | tee create_eta_targz.txt
-    ```
-   **Note**:
-   * This step will create an file named `eta.tar.gz` in the "deploy" directory.
-Copy this tarball to the destination node's preferred directory.
-   * Please note `cp -f resolv.conf /etc/resolv.conf` line in `./deploy/deploy_compose_startup.sh` needs to be commented in non-proxy environment before starting it off.

 > Note:
 1. Few useful docker-compose and docker commands: